RAILROAD SIGNALS of the U.S.

 position up, as contrasted by the 4 aspect signal in Doswell, shown above.

-This WB/SB color light signal is located adjacent to the station in Salisbury, just down the road a ways from the Spencer Shops Museum.
+This WB/SB color light signal was located adjacent to the station in Salisbury, just down the road a ways from the Spencer Shops Museum.
 The signal is GRS, the base is by Modern Industries.

 A couple of outbound Colorlight Signals at the east end of SK Yard